|The BEST pictures from Soviet bases in the GDR

-On the western side this was not hidden and led often times to protests in countries like the UK, West Germany and Italy, so that the history of the presence of a nuclear arsenal in those Countries can be traced without much mystery.
+On the western side this was not hidden and led often times to protests in Countries like the UK, West Germany and Italy, so that the history of the presence of a nuclear arsenal in those Countries can be traced with some accuracy, albeit not easily.
 Conversely, much less is known about the deployment of Soviet nuclear arsenals over the territory of the former Eastern Bloc, making this segment of Cold War history especially mysterious.

 History – in brief